-Learn how to take more controlAlthough psoriasis is a lifelong condition, there are a wide range of treatment options available.
+What topical creams are out there?Although psoriasis is a lifelong condition, there is a wide range of topical treatment options available.
 Used properly, treatments can help you to effectively manage your psoriasis, and plaques may even be cleared with the right treatment and care.

 Remember, too, that everyone is different and some people take longer to respond to treatments than others, and that any early improvements may be hard to notice immediately.